gdulus/beholder/README.md

 docker build . -t beholder:1.0.0 -f Dockerfile.prod
 ```

-After deployment you need to grant permissions to K8S API.
+After the deployment you need to grant permissions to K8S API.
 Example below shows how necessary list of privileges can be set.
 By no mean it's an optimal way but a showcase of the requirements.

 ```shell